GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 When installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend using a machine with **at least 8GB of RAM**.

 !!!
-Note
-    Want to try our newly released "Docker Edition"?
-Head over to the [docker edition docs](../docker/intro.md)

-!!!
 Warning
     Gluu must be deployed on a server or VM with a static IP Address.
 The static IP address should resolve to a computer hostname which can be achieved by adding an entry to the DNS server or in `/etc/hosts`.